Research Staff Interests

 Professor Tony Brown

 Tony Brown is Professor of Mathematics Education.
 He leads the Building Research in Teacher Education research group, and co-leads the Centre for Research in Mathematics and Science Education with Yvette Solomon.
 His work is primarily concerned with considering mathematics education through the lens of contemporary social theory.
-He has written seven books in this area, including three titles for Springerís prestigious Mathematics Education Library series, most recently Becoming a Mathematics Teacher and Mathematics Education and Subjectivity.
+He has written seven books in this area, including three titles for Springer’s prestigious Mathematics Education Library series, most recently Becoming a Mathematics Teacher and Mathematics Education and Subjectivity.
 The journal Educational Studies in Mathematics has published eleven of his papers.
 Tony has also had a long-standing interest in professionally oriented research, typically carried out by practitioners working on doctoral studies.
 Tony co-organised the inaugural conference on Mathematics Education and Contemporary Theory, held at MMU in July 2011.
-He co-edited a special issue of Educational Studies in Mathematics associated with the conference.
-The second conference will take place in June 2013.
+He co-edited a double special issue of Educational Studies in Mathematics associated with the conference.
+The second conference took place in June 2013.

 Originally from London, Tony Brown trained in Canterbury and Exeter, before returning to London where he taught mathematics for three years at Holland Park School.
 This was followed by three years as a mathematics teacher educator for Volunteer Services Overseas in Dominica in the Caribbean.
 In 1987 he completed his PhD at Southampton University, which focused on language usage in mathematics classrooms.
 After a spell as the mathematics coordinator in a middle school in the Isle of Wight Tony moved to Manchester Metropolitan University in 1989, where he became a professor in 2000.
 During 2003 and 2004 Tony was based at the University of Waikato where he was the first Professor of Mathematics Education in New Zealand.